Keyrose557/VMware-Virtual-initiative/README.md

 - [ ] Join the Domain
 - [ ] Verify Domain User Authentication
 - [ ] Discussion
-- Should Host from the DMZ network be allowed to Join the Domain ?
+- Why/Why not should Host from the DMZ network join the Domain ?
-- What are some security considerations?